-Michalene Thomas, a Yale-trained artist who lives in New York City, has concentrated on creating portraits in various formats of African American women – her “muses.”
+Michalene Thomas is a contemporary New York City artist, who has painted portraits in various formats of African American women – her “muses.”
 Thomas uses the aesthetic, which defined her childhood, as she combines the fashions of the 1960s, ’70s, and ’80s with pop culture and classical art in large-scale works.

 Thomas begins her process by photographing African American models and projecting their pictures onto large white panels, the basis of her paintings.
 Her paintings borrow images and poses from master artists such as Ingres, Manet, Matisse, Bearden, and Courbet.

 Thomas remade Manet’s 1863 “Le Dejeuner sur l’herbe,” replacing his three people with three mod-looking African American women.
 She has inserted herself in the place of the woman in Courbet’s “The Origin of the World” 1866.
 She also painted a version in which her partner, artist Carmen McLeon, holds the same pose.

 Thomas credits her residency in Giverny, France for bringing the idea of beauty into her paintings.
 Her works show an emphasis on stylishly designed home interiors when she paints her women in indoor settings.
 Her integration of oil, enamel, and acrylic paint with less conventional materials, such as rhinestones and crystals, defines the surface of her wood-panel paintings.
-She will use rhinestones to highlight the eyes and lips of her women creating shimmer and dazzling surfaces.
+She will use rhinestones to highlight the eyes and lips of her women creating dazzling surfaces.

 Thomas was commissioned to create a painting for the windows of MoMA in New York.
 Her painting featured three African American women staring brazenly out at pedestrians.
 For Thomas this was an opportunity to insert herself into MoMA’s largely white-male canon.
 “I studied; I went to art school.
 I entered in the canon once I decided to go to art school.
 I’m not just some artist working in a garage somewhere.”

 Her work is held in many collections, including the Art Institute of Chicago, Brooklyn Museum, International Center of Photography, Musees des beaux-arts de Montreal, Museum of Fine Arts Boston, Museum of Modern Art, Solomon R. Guggenheim Museum, and others.